 The persons responsible for feeding and care must check the condition of the animals at least once each morning and evening (control checks two times daily) through direct visual inspection and in case of anomalies act immediately.
 Meanwhile it is extremely important to pay attention to the well-being of the animals.
 Dead animals must be removed immediately from the livestock area during livestock control.

-The quality of litter and the functionality of the technical installations for ventilation, drinking and feeding has to be checked during walkthroughs at least a daily basis.
+The quality of litter and the functionality of the ventilation must be checked during walkthroughs at least a daily basis.

 The control criteria for assessing animal health include, among others: